comses-education/github-starter-course/README.md

 ### Commit and push

 When you tell Git to **commit** something you are asking it to take a snapshot of the changes you've made to a file or collection of files.
-As you gain more experience with Git you may hear the term "Directed Acyclic Graph" as in ["Git is Directed Acylic Graph of commit objects"](https://medium.com/girl-writes-code/git-is-a-directed-acyclic-graph-and-what-the-heck-does-that-mean-b6c8dec65059).
+As you gain more experience with Git you may hear the term "Directed Acyclic Graph" as in ["Git is a Directed Acylic Graph of commit objects"](https://medium.com/girl-writes-code/git-is-a-directed-acyclic-graph-and-what-the-heck-does-that-mean-b6c8dec65059).
 So what does that actually mean?

 ![Git DAG from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101](images/git-dag.png)

 _image from https://www.oreilly.com/library/view/git-pocket-guide/9781449327507/ch01.html#fig0101_

-Git stores its version control metadata in a graph data structure; a graph like your social network graph.
+Git stores its version control metadata in a graph data structure; a graph just like your social network graph.
 This graph data structure contains all the changes that have been made to the files in the repository, representing a one-way history like [time itself](https://quoteinvestigator.com/2015/09/16/history/).
 Each of the nodes in that graph you see above is a Git _commit object_.

 These _commit objects_ are data structures with snapshots of your Git repository at the time that Git was asked to create a _commit object_.
 What kinds of things do you think a Git _commit object_ might need to keep track of?